 Map the Meal Gap

-Almost 50,000 people – or 12.5% of the population – in the Northeast Iowa Food Bank’s 16-county service area are food insecure, meaning that they don’t always know where they will find their next meal.
-This is according to new research newly released by Feeding America, the nation’s largest hunger-relief organization.
-The study found that in Black Hawk County alone, 14.8% or over 19,000 individuals are food insecure.
+Almost 50,000 people in the Northeast Iowa Food Bank’s 16-county service area are food insecure, meaning that they don’t always know where they will find their next meal.
+This is according to research released by Feeding America, the nation’s largest hunger-relief organization.
+The study found that in Black Hawk County alone, more than 19,000 individuals are food insecure.

 "Map the Meal Gap" provides critical information—food insecurity rates for each county and congressional district.
 Prior to the study’s first release in March 2011, food insecurity data was only available at the state level in the U.S. Department of Agriculture’s annual report.
 The study further analyzes each county's food insecure population to determine their income eligibility for federal nutrition assistance, and also provides meal cost estimates for every county in the nation.
 This data has the potential to redefine the way service providers and policy makers address areas of need.